source-data/soda-data/README.md

 @ARTICLE{2023arXiv231020440A,
-       author = {{Abreu-Vicente}, Jorge and {Sonntag}, Hannah and {Eidens}, Thomas and {Lemberger}, Thomas}, title = "{The SourceData-NLP dataset: integrating curation into scientific publishing for training large language models}", journal = {arXiv e-prints},
+       author = {{Abreu-Vicente}, Jorge and {Sonntag}, Hannah and {Eidens}, Thomas and {Lemberger}, Thomas}, title = {The SourceData-NLP dataset: integrating curation into scientific publishing for training large language models}, journal = {arXiv e-prints},
      keywords = {Computer Science - Computation and Language}, year = 2023,